Meet India's only accordionist from Bengaluru- MB Prakash!

 He derives his inspiration for playing from the audience reactions.
 For the audience, his music gives them a homely feeling and a delightful experience.
 His music has often induced the people to groove on his music.
 Terming Prakash as a man in a black coat and black bow, Ashika, hotel staff said: "It is our pleasure to have him here from the past 15 years.
 You will never miss him if you are in the hotel. he never denies any request of any guest.
 He will sit at his chair and play your favourite music for you.
 He has been a wonderful gentleman as a person."

 He was the first and only Indian to be invited as a jury for the Prestigious Accordion World Championship, Trophee Mondial de Laccordeon, which was held in France.
 He is also the first and only Indian Accordionist to be mentioned in the 700-page book, 'Accordionist worth listening in the world.'
 He was also the official accordionist to play in the German food festival in India.
-He has played music in different cities of Germany and in Berlin Olympics.
 (ANI)

-Also Read: Sad none could make Olympics 'A' cut, but happy with overall performance: Prakash

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)